-Installation of a wastewater pumping station to separate the wastewater service areas within the Electronics Park Trunk Sewer service area, installation of a ten inch diameter force main from Electronics Parkway to Ley Creek pump station and replacement of a 400 foot section of the Hopkins Road Trunk Sewer within the EPTS service area.
+Installation of a wastewater pumping station to separate the wastewater service areas within the Electronics Park Trunk Sewer service area, installation of a ten inch diameter force main from Electronics Parkway to Ley Creek pump station and replacement of a four hundred foot section of the Hopkins Road Trunk Sewer within the EPTS service area.
 The project is currently in design following the basis of design report, which was due to NYSDEC by June of 2012.
 The Phase II Improvement Project was bid on June 6, 2013.
+As of June 2014 the construction has advanced to 90% completion.
+The main items remaining are the pump station electrical final installation, pump station start-up and the installation of the four hundred foot section of sewer line on Donlin Drive.